Biofuel and Biomass Certification Standard

 - Bioliquids: Liquid fuels produced from sustainably sourced biomass for producing energy for use in entities other than transport.
 They are usually made from used or untouched vegetable and seed oils.

 - Biogas: Gaseous fuels produced from sustainably sourced biomass for producing energy for use in entities other than transport.
-Example: Biogas produced from food waste to be used in thermal power plant as a substitute for natural gas.
+Example: Biogas produced from food waste to be used in thermal power plants as a substitute for natural gas.

 - Advanced Fuels: Liquid and gaseous fuels produced from sustainability sourced materials other than biomass for use in entities including transport.
 Examples: Fuels produced from plastic waste, industrial waste, etc.